 On the right side of your keyboard, you will see a series of buttons for selecting voices and for turning voices on and off.
 The figure below shows these buttons for the Tyros3, the PSR-S910, and the PSR-3000.
 As you can see, they look a little different, but they all contain the same basic parts.
 The biggest difference is that the Tyros models have three right hand voices while the mid-level arranger keyboards only have two right-hand voices.

 The buttons on the bottom, labeled "PART ON/OFF", are used to turn individual voices ON or OFF.
-If the voice is ON, the button will be lighted (as on the Tyros) or the light in the button or above the button will be lit.)
+If the voice is ON, the button will be lighted (or the light in or above the button will be lit.)
 In this illustration the RIGHT1 voice is ON and the RIGHT2 and LEFT voices are OFF.
-If you play the keys on your keyboard and you don't hear any voices, the first thing to do is make sure you have a voice turned on!
+If you play the keys on your keyboard and you don't hear any sounds, the first thing to do is make sure you have at least one voice turned on!
 Press the RIGHT2 button to turn it ON and both R1 and R2 voices will sound when you play the keys.

 The second right-hand voice (R2 or LAYER on some models) is OFF, but you can turn it ON and have both the R1 and R2 voices active.
 The screen shot here is from the Tyros3 where the initial R2 voice is set to Live!
 Strings.
-So, with both R1 and R2 voices set to ON, when you play some keys, you hear both a concert grand piano and strings playing together.
+So, with both R1 and R2 voices set to ON, when you play some keys, you hear both a ConcertGrand piano and Strings playing together.
 If you were to turn the R1 voice OFF, you would hear only the Live!
 Strings.
 Tyros owners can even add a third voice and three separate voices can be combined and all play together as the melody is played.

 Right above the PART ON/OFF buttons are the PART SELECT buttons.
 The R1 voice is the ConcertGrand piano.
-If you would like to select an alternative voice, press the R1 PART SELECT button (or press the "F" button next to the RIGHT1 cell).
-This will bring up the VOICE (RIGHT1) screen showing the currently selected R1 voice (see the Tyros3 screen shown here).
+If you would like to select an alternative voice, press the RIGHT1 PART SELECT button, the button that is lit in the S970 illustration above.
+That will bring up the VOICE (RIGHT1) screen showing the currently selected R1 voice (see the Tyros3 screen shown here).

-You can see that the preset ConcertGrand voice is currently selected as indicated by the highlighting of that voice.
+The preset ConcertGrand voice is currently selected as indicated by the highlighting of that voice.
 There are 9 other "Piano" voices shown.
-Notice the "Piano" folder name right below the last voice on the left.
+Notice the "Piano" folder name right below the last voice (CocktailPiano) on the left.
 All of these voices are in the "Piano" folder.
 But there are more than 10 piano voices in the Tyros3.
 Look at the two bottom rows.
 The top one starts with [P1][P2] and the bottom row shows two available options [COPY] and [DEMO].
 Each "page" in the voice selection screens can show up to 10 voices.
 The Tyros3 has a total of 18 piano voices.
 The first 10 are shown on [P1] but another page is required to show the remainder.
 Hence, the [P2] page.
 To look at those voices, press the upper button below the screen.
-To go back to page 1, press the button.
+To go back to P1, press the upper button.

-To select an alternative voice, press one of the [A] to [J] buttons.
+To select an alternative piano voice, press one of the [A] to [J] buttons.
 If you double-click your selection (press the button twice quickly), that will select the voice and return you to the MAIN screen.
 Alternatively, you can select a piano voice and then press the EXIT button to return to the MAIN screen.

 Try the PART SELECT button for R2.
 This brings up the VOICE (R2) display screen.
 Looks much like the R1 screen, doesn't it?
 In this case, voices are located in the "Strings" folder and the Live!
-Strings voice is selected and that is located on the second page of String voices [P2].
+Strings voice, found on page2 (P2) of the Strings folder, is selected.
 There are 40 string voices in the Tyros3 and it requires four pages to display them all.
 Hence, you see [P1][P2][P3][P4] below the voice entries.
-Press the corresponding , , , and buttons under the screen to go to that page of voices.
+Press the corresponding , , , and buttons under the screen to go to that page of 10 voices.

-Let's try one more screen since the Tyros3 has another right-hand voice, initially set to Cool!
+Let's try one more screen since the Tyros3 has a third right-hand voice, initially set to Cool!
 Organ.
 In this case, we are looking at the "Organ" folder.
 There are 48 organ voices in the T3 and this requires 5 pages to display them all.
-Because of the extra buttons found on the Tyros models (VOICE SET, INFO, VIEW, UP), there isn't room for 5 page buttons.
+Because of the four extra buttons found on the Tyros models (VOICE SET, INFO, VIEW, and UP), there is room for only 4 page buttons.
 So, you see 3 page buttons, [P1], [P2], [P3] followed by a [Next] button.
 Press the upper button to activate that next button and now you'll see the remaining pages [P4] and [P5].
 You'll also see a [PREV] button so you can return to the first three pages.
 How many pages you can see depends on your keyboard model.
 For example, the PSR-3000 has room to show [P1] through [P5] before you encounter the [NEXT] button.

 Tyros 3/4 VOICE category buttons:

-If you press the ORGAN button, you would get the same set of choices as you saw in the "Organ" folder shown in the R3 screen above.
-Each of these voice buttons actually represents a voice "folder" where the voices are stored.
+If you press the ORGAN button, you get the same set of choices you saw in the "Organ" folder shown in the R3 screen above.
+Each of these voice category buttons represents a voice "folder" where the voices are stored.
 When you are looking at any of these main voice folders, pressing the upper button to move "UP" takes you to a voice display screen showing you all the available voice folders.
-So, if you wanted to change the R1 voice from a ConcertGrand to a TenorSax (which is in the Woodwind category), you could, from the MAIN screen, select the RIGHT1 voice (pressing [F] button) and then press the SAXAPHONE voice button to go immediately to the Saxophone folder and all the voices included there.
+So, if you wanted to change the R1 voice from a ConcertGrand to a TenorSax (which is in the Woodwind category), you could, from the MAIN screen, select the RIGHT1 voice (pressing [F] button) and then press the WOODWIND voice button to go immediately to the WOODWIND folder where you will find a number of saxophone voices available.

-Alternatively, you could use PART SELECT to select the R1 voice and, if you still had ConcertGrand showing in the Piano folder, you would use the "UP" button to go up one level and see all the voice category folders.
+Alternatively, you could use PART SELECT to select the R1 voice.
+If you still had ConcertGrand showing in the Piano folder, you would use the "UP" button to go up one level to see all the voice category folders.
 From there, select the WOODWIND category and search for the TenorSax voice or whatever sax voice you want.

 GM & XG Voices

-Finally, notice that all of these voice selection screens have a DEMO button located below the UP button.
-You would trigger this by pressing the lower button right below it.
-And now you can hear a short demo of the voice you have selected.
-Of course, you could select the voice and then play some keys to hear what the voice sounds like, but the voice demos show off the voice characteristics and give you a better idea of what the voice sounds like as well as an example of where you might want to use it.
+Finally, notice that all of these voice selection screens have a [DEMO] button located under the [UP] button.
+You would trigger this by pressing the lower button.
+These "demos" provide a short demo of the voice selected.
+Of course, you could select the voice and then play some keys to hear what the voice sounds like, but the voice demos show off the voice characteristics and give you a better idea of what the voice can sound like as well as an example of where you might want to use it.